 (a) the holder of a licence applies to the Commission for a review of a decision made by the Director in respect of that licence; or

-(b) the person subject to a prohibition order under Part 5A or an extended exclusion order under Part 5AA applies to the Commission for a review of a decision made by the Director in respect of that order,
+(b) the person subject to a prohibition order under Part 5A, an extended exclusion order under Part 5AA or a banned drinker order under Part 5C applies to the Commission for a review of a decision made by the Director in respect of that order,

 effect is to be given to the decision made by the Director unless the Commission, by way of interim order, otherwise directs.

 [Section 26 inserted: No. 73 of 2006 s.
 23; amended: No. 44 of 2022 s.
-9.]
+9; No. 25 of 2023 s.
+7.]

 27. Question of law, Commission may state to Supreme Court